MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 Check Java Scheduler Liveness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a reminder, the architecture of the MicroEJ runtime is called green
-thread architecture, it defines a multi-threaded environment without
+As a reminder, the architecture of the MicroEJ runtime is called green thread architecture, it defines a multi-threaded environment without relying on any native RTOS capabilities.
-relying on any native RTOS capabilities.
-Therefore, the whole Java world
+Therefore, the whole Java world runs in one single RTOS task.
-runs in one single RTOS task.
-Read more about this architecture in the
-:ref:`Platform Developer Guide <core_engine>`.
+Read more about the MicroEJ Runtime architecture in the :ref:`Platform Developer Guide <core_engine>`.
-A quick way to check if the Java threads are scheduled correctly is, here again, to
-make one of the threads print a heartbeat message.
-Copy/paste the
-following snippet in the ``main()`` method of the application:
+A quick way to check if the Java threads are scheduled correctly is, here again, to make one of the threads print a heartbeat message.
+Copy/paste the following snippet in the ``main()`` method of the application:

 .. code-block:: java